juju4/azure-policy-playground/Readme.md

 FIXME!
 `New-AzPolicyDefinition: InvalidPolicyRule : Failed to parse policy rule: 'Could not find member 'Description' on object of type 'PolicyRuleDefinition'.
 Path 'Description'.'.`

+* TODO: NSG lock ssh, rdp
+depending on context if filtering upstream, private endpoint or so on.
+Still good practice as part of defense in depth if one layer is bypassed.
+Ideally, only private IP addresses are valid (Jumphost, Azure bastion...)

 ## Test

 With above examples, following should fail